 Sarcoidosis is a condition where tiny lumps (nodules), known as granulomas, develop at various sites within your body, due to inflammation.
 These granulomas are made up of cells involved in inflammation.

 Sarcoidosis most commonly affects the lungs and lymph glands in the chest area (pulmonary sarcoidosis).
 However, it can affect almost any part of your body, including your eyes, skin, heart, liver, kidneys, salivary glands, muscles, nose, sinuses, brain and nerves.
 If lots of granulomas form in a part (or organ) of your body, this can start to affect how that part of your body works and functions.
 So, it is the presence of the granulomas formed in response to inflammation that causes the symptoms of sarcoidosis in the various parts of your body.

 The exact cause of sarcoidosis is not known.
 However, it does seem to run in some families so it is likely that some people have a genetic tendency (susceptibility) to develop sarcoidosis.
 It has been suggested that something such as an infection or another 'agent' found in the environment may trigger sarcoidosis in someone who is genetically susceptible to it.
 So far, no definite infection or agent acting as this trigger has been identified.

 Sarcoidosis is rare.
 Every year in the UK, around 3,000 people are diagnosed with sarcoidosis for the first time.
-It is most commonly first diagnosed between the ages of 20 to 40.
+It is most commonly first diagnosed between the ages of 20-40 years.
 However, sarcoidosis can affect younger or older people.
 Sarcoidosis seems to be more common in Scandinavian people as well as African-Americans and African-Caribbeans.

 Which parts of the body are affected in sarcoidosis?